Committed literature: Forms of Committed Literature

 Sartre, as a prominent figure in the foundations of defining committed literature, has had his understanding criticised and evolved into modern reiterations with the considered forms of committed literature not being exempt.
 A Sartrean definition of committed literature was largely based on the book or novel as the “noblest” (Sartre, 1988, p.
 216-217 as cited in Barone, 2000) form, however, he also alluded to the “literary art of radio, film editorial and reporting” (Sartre, 1988, p.
 216-217 as citied in Barone, 2000) meaning Committed Literature can be understood as Sartre did, broadly, without the formalities of structuralism to assume many different forms (Barone, 2000).
 However, it has also been suggested that Sartre dismissed poetry, distinguishing it from the capabilities of prose (Noudelmann, 2019).
 This view has been criticised in order to modernise and strengthen the understanding of Committed Literature.
-A change in thinking is present when Sartre acknowledges commitment in African poems within Ophee Noir (Noudelmann, 2019).
+A change in thinking is present when Sartre acknowledges commitment in African poems within Orphée noir (Noudelmann, 2019).
 Other modern critics like Kohlmann have suggested that through a case analysis of Empson's efforts to write non-politically committed poetry, poetry is inherently a form just as susceptible to being a committed piece and “taking sides” (Patterson, 2015, p.
 798) as the novel or any other form of literature (Patterson, 2015, p.
 798).